xarisd/unittesting-with-minitest/presentation/presentation.md

-title: Unit Testing with Minitest
+title: Unit Testing with Minitest and BDD with RSpec
 author: Haris Dimitriou (xarisd)
-description: An introduction to unit testing in Ruby using Minitest
+description: An introduction to unit testing and BDD in Ruby using Minitest and RSpec
 date: <%= Date.today %>
 % available themes: Default - Sky - Beige - Simple - Serif - Night - Moon - Solarized
 theme: simple